Safa Merve Nalçacı

-Safa Merve Nalçacı (born 28 July 1993) is a Turkish women's football defender currently playing in the Turkish Women's Football Super League for Beylerbeyi S.K. with jersey number 2.
+Safa Merve Nalçacı (born 28 July 1993) is a Turkish former women's football defender.
 She was part of the Turkey women's national team.
+After ending her football career, she became a skateboarder.
+She represents Turkey in women's street event at international competitions.

-Private life
+Personal life life

-Safa Merve Nalçcacı was born in Van, eastern Turkey on 28 July 1993.
+Safa Merve Nalçcacı was born in Ankara, Turkey on 28 July 1993.
+Her birth plac is officially given as Van, eastern Turkey due to her family's registration.
+Her father was a school teacher.
+The family had to relocate through the country and abroad due to his appoinments.
+She lived in Germany awhile, and then returned to Turkey to move to İzmir.
+She settled in Istanbul with her family when her father, after retiremwnt, entered a car wash business with his brother.

 Club career

-Safa Merve Nalçacı (right) for Fatih Vatan Spor defending an attack of Kireçburnu Spor in the 2017–18 season.
+Safa Merve Nalçacı (right) for Fatih Vatan defending an attack of Kireçburnu Spor in the 2017–18 season.

 Nalçacı obtained her license from Karşıyaka BESEM Spor in İzmir on 16 November 2007.
 She then played in the team between 2008 and 2012.
 During this time, she appeared the |Women's Regional and |Second League, scoring 15 goals in 33 matches.
 In the |2012–13 season, she transferred to the Istanbul-based club Çamlıcaspor to play in the |Women's First League.
 After playing 18 matches, she moved to Karşıyaka Koleji Spor in İzmit in the second half of the 2013–14 Second League season.
-The next season, she joined the new established team Beşiktaş J.K. in Istanbul, which played in the |Third League.
+The next season, she joined the new established team Beşiktaş in Istanbul, which played in the |Third League.
 At the end of that season, she enjoyed her team's promotion to the Second League, and after one season to the First League.
 She capped in 58 matches and scored two goals in three seasons with Beşiktaş J.K.
-For the 2017–18 First League season, she went to the newly promoted Fatih Vatan Spor, where she played 17 matches.
+For the 2017–18 First League season, she went to the newly promoted Fatih Vatan, where she played 17 matches.

 In July 2018, Nalçacı joined the league champion Ataşehir Belediyespor before the 2018–19 UEFA Women's Champions League qualifying round.
 She played in all three matches of the qualifying round.
 In October 2018, she returned to Fatih Vatan Spor for the 2018–19 Women's First League season.
 The next season, she moved to Kireçburnu Spor.

-In the 2021–22 Super League season, she was with Fenerbahçe S.K.
-The next season, she transferred to Pendik Çamlıkspor in the First League, shich was promoted to the Sıper League at the end of the season, and was renamed to Beylerbeyi S.K. in the|2023–24 Super League season.
+In the 2021–22 Super League season, she was with Fenerbahçe The next season, she transferred to Pendik Çamlıkspor in the First League, shich was promoted to the Sıper League at the end of the season, and was renamed to Beylerbeyi S.K. in the|2023–24 Super League season.
+She ended her football career after the end of the league season.